Morgan Lee Sandler

 East Lansing, Michigan, USA

 I am a master’s student in the Integrated Pattern Recognition and Biometrics Laboratory (iPRoBe) located at Michigan State University.
 I am under the supervision of Dr. Arun Ross.
 My latest resume can be downloaded here.
 Feel free to contact me via email.

-- Presenting latest research at 2nd Data Science Student Conference (To Appear), November 2022
+- Poster presentation @ 2nd Data Science Student Conference, November 2022

 - Poster presentation @ MSU Graduate Engineering Research Symposium, August 2022